 Case Study: Dadaism

-The Dada movement was founded on the principles of absurdity and anti-art, challenging the established norms and conventions of the art world.
-Dadaists used their art to question traditional values and express their disillusionment with the war and its impact on society.
+The Dada movement derived its concepts from anti-art and nonsense and began to subvert the customs and standards of the art world.
+Dadaists employed their art to question the norms and values in place while showing their discontent with the war and its implications on the society.

 Case Study: The Harlem Renaissance